Stamped Certificate

 What Is a Certificate of Authority?

-1. Conducting Business in Another State
+1. Certificate of Authority to Conduct Business in Another State

 • The company has employees living or working in the state.